John Zaccaro

-John Anthony Zaccaro (born April 5, 1933) is an American real estate developer and owner of P. Zaccaro & Company, which was founded by his father Philip Zaccaro.
+John Anthony Zaccaro (born April 5, 1933) is an American real estate developer.
+He is the owner of P. Zaccaro & Company, which was founded by his father Philip Zaccaro.
 The company acts as a landlord for properties in the Little Italy, Chinatown, and East Side areas of Manhattan and previously in Queens.

-He is the widower of Geraldine Ferraro, former U.S. House of Representatives member from New York and the 1984 Democratic Party vice presidential nominee on the unsuccessful ticket with former Vice President Walter Mondale, which lost overwhelmingly to the Republican ticket of incumbent President and Vice President Ronald Reagan and George H. W. Bush.
+Zaccaro is the widower of Geraldine Ferraro, former member of the U.S. House of Representatives from New York and the 1984 Democratic vice presidential nominee on the unsuccessful ticket with former Vice President and presidential nomimee Walter Mondale, which lost overwhelmingly to Republican incumbent President Ronald Reagan and Vice President George H. W. Bush.
 Ferraro died in 2011.
-The couple's finances, and his reluctance to make public his tax returns, became a major issue in that 1984 campaign.
+The couple's finances, and his reluctance to make public his tax returns, became a major issue in that 1984 presidential campaign.

 Early life and education

-Zaccaro was born in the Bay Ridge, Brooklyn neighborhood, to Italian-American parents born in the U.S. When he was an infant, the family moved and he grew up in Forest Hills, Queens.
+Zaccaro was born in the Bay Ridge, Brooklyn neighborhood, to Italian-American parents born in the U.S. When he was an infant, his family moved and he grew up in Forest Hills, Queens.
 According to a biography issued by the Ferraro campaign in 1984, he attended Loyola School (described as "Loyola Military School") and Rhodes Preparatory School, both in Manhattan.
 Again, according to the campaign, a severe football injury that occurred at Loyola left him with a 4-F classification and unavailable for the draft, but he nonetheless joined the United States Marine Corps Platoon Leaders Class, becoming a second lieutenant.

 According to an account in Ms. Magazine in 1984, he had switched to baseball after the injury and coming out of high school was offered a spot in the Brooklyn Dodgers farm system.
 He attended Iona College from 1951 to 1955 and graduated with a degree in business administration.